zarr-developers/zarr-python/docs/contributing.rst

 Docstrings for user-facing classes and functions should follow the `numpydoc
 <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ standard,
 including sections for Parameters and Examples.
-All examples will be run as doctests under Python 3.6.
+All examples should run as doctests under Python 3.6 only.

 Zarr uses Sphinx for documentation, hosted on readthedocs.org.
 Documentation is written in the RestructuredText markup language (.rst files) in the ``docs`` folder.